rexera/rexera.github.io/_tabs/about.md

 ---

-I'm with [PKU-ByteDance Digital Humanities Open Laboratory (PKUDH)](https://pkudh.org) in Peking University, working on **Multi-Modal Intelligence** on cultural heritage.
+I'm with [PKU-ByteDance Digital Humanities Open Laboratory (PKUDH)](https://pkudh.org) in Peking University, working on **Multi-Modal Intelligence** on cultural heritage (in collaboration with [Qwen Team](https://qwenlm.github.io/)).

-Coming in September 2026, I'm going to be admitted to Peking Univeristy as an MA majoring in _Theoretical and Applied Linguistics_, supervised by [Prof. SU Qi](https://pkudh.org/member/suqi.html).
-My concentration is/will be on computational linguistics, specifically human-machine _information structure asymmetry_ between English and Chinese.
+Coming in September 2026, I'm going to be admitted to Peking Univeristy as an MA (quasi-PhD) majoring in _Theoretical and Applied Linguistics_, supervised by [Prof. SU Qi](https://pkudh.org/member/suqi.html).
+My concentration is/will be on computational linguistics, specifically on human-machine, English-Chinese, and mechanical neural substrates.

 Currently, I'm a senior BA in Beijing University of Posts and Telecommunications (BUPT), majoring in _English, Linguistics and Language Technologies_ with a minor in _Data Science and Big Data Technologies_.
 Before that, I was primarily trained in the humanities with a discovered and ever since ongoing passion for human languages.

-From September 2024 to August 2025, I was a research intern in both _Legal AI_ and _Computational Paleography_ subdivisions in [TsinghuaNLP](https://nlp.csai.tsinghua.edu.cn), working around multi-agent court simulation, legalese generation evaluation, and graph-based oracle bone inscription (OBI) processing.
+From September 2024 to August 2025, I was a research intern in both _Legal AI_ and _Computational Paleography_ subdivisions in [TsinghuaNLP](https://nlp.csai.tsinghua.edu.cn), working on multi-agent court simulation, legalese generation evaluation, and graph-based oracle bone inscription (OBI) processing.

 ---